treeman/rustbot/README.markdown

 TODO
 ====

+* Break messages into commands
+* Add more callback types
+* Refactor ping + join into callbacks
-* Refactor ugly test code into something actually usable.
+* Refactor into irc directory
-    Factorize to use irc object and messages or something.
-* break messages into codes and commands
+* Split structs into different files
-* blacklist trash input
+* Readd tests of parsing

 Implement some behaviour
 -----------------------